Why should men wear different types of sweaters?

 Sweaters are the perfect middle ground between casual and formal.
 Someone can pair a sweater with blazers and slacks or jeans and a t-shirt.

 Different materials, styles, thicknesses – it can all be a lot.

-But in today's article, I give you the ultimate guide to men's sweaters.
+But in today's article, I give you the ultimate guide to the different types of sweaters.